 Change can be exciting, frustrating, challenging, disruptive, refreshing and overwhelming.
 And as illustrated by the COVID-19 pandemic, it can be abrupt and unexpected.
-The present challenges to creating safe workspaces, hospitality venues and senior living communities are daunting.
-Social connections and the use of shared public spaces are confined to the parameters of social distancing guidelines.
+The present challenges to creating safe workspaces, hospitality venues, educational spaces and senior living communities are daunting.
+Social connections and the use of shared and public spaces are confined to the parameters of social distancing guidelines.
 However, the renewed focus on healthy environments and infection control may also yield positive COVID-19 design impacts on commercial interior design.
 Our interior designers share their professional perspectives regarding COVID-19 design impacts, the current realities and anticipated lasting changes.

 Recently during focus groups at a senior living community, we were somewhat surprised when an elderly woman living in personal care pulled us aside to share her desire to have a designated space for happy hour so she could enjoy a drink before dinner.
 In retrospect, it probably should not have come as a surprise that someone would simply want to continue a cherished tradition she had enjoyed throughout her adult life.
 While health issues or medications can be an issue for some older adults, many are increasingly expecting appealing bar options in senior living.
 This upward trajectory is expected to continue as the Baby Boomers reach typical move-in ages.
 A growing number of active adult and senior living communities are introducing sleek bars, cozy pubs or flexible lounge spaces to respond to the demand.
 Some communities are also incorporating specialty coffee and tea selections into their bars to provide something for everyone.